JohnHenryEden/reconstructor/README.md

-# Reconstructor
+# Constructor
 This tool is for the curation of reconstruction reactions.
 It allows users to preview, save and run tests on reactions of their choice.

-It is live on http://reconstructor.humanmetabolism.org/
+It is live on http://constructor.humanmetabolism.org/

 ## Installation and Setup (to run locally)
 To get started with the Reconstruction Curation Tool, follow these steps to set up the environment on your local machine.